Track mileage automatically

 • Details of how you calculated your claim

-This means that both you and your employees - at least, those who are being reimbursed for work-related car expenses - must keep records that are updated frequently to ensure their accuracy.
+This means that both you and your employees must keep records that are updated frequently to ensure their accuracy and tax compliance.

 Can I reimburse all my employees the same way?

 Not necessarily.
-If different employee roles are covered by different enterprise agreements or modern awards, the requirements may change.
-However, unless those agreements or awards require a higher rate of reimbursement, the ATO cents per km rate provides a standard method to reimburse work-related car expenses for all employees.
+If different employee roles are covered by different Enterprise Agreements or Modern Awards, the requirements may change.
+However, unless those agreements or awards require a higher rate of reimbursement, the ATO cents per km rate provides a standardised way of reimbursing work-related car expenses to all employees.

 FAQ